-After going through a venous health assessment, the selection of a treatment, and the treatment itself, you’d like to be sure that your varicose veins are gone for good.
+After going through a vein assessment, selecting treatment, and completing the treatment itself, you’d like to be sure that your varicose veins are gone for good.
 But can they come back?
 Unfortunately, it is possible.

-Here’s three things you need to do in order to reduce the chance of your varicose veins coming back to the absolute minimum.
+Here are three things you need to do in order to reduce the chances of your varicose veins coming back:

-Effective venous health assessments today include at least 3 components: a detailed medical and family history, a careful visual examination of your legs, and a thorough duplex ultrasound scan of your legs.
-This assessment process should not be rushed, and should take about an hour.
-The medical and family histories are important to understanding your personal risk profile for varicose veins, which can help with detecting diseased veins and selecting strategies to prevent recurrences in the future.
+Effective venous health assessments should include the following 3 components: a detailed medical and family history, a visual examination of your legs, and a duplex ultrasound scan of your legs.
+This assessment process should be comprehensive, and should take about an hour.
+The medical and family histories are important to understand your personal risk profile for varicose veins.
+This can help detect diseased veins and select appropriate strategies to prevent recurrences in the future.
 The ultrasound examination should take at least 20 minutes per leg.
-Conducting a thorough exam will help to ensure all abnormal veins are detected.
-Missing an abnormal vein during the visual or ultrasound examination can lead to not treating all of the diseased veins.
+Conducting a thorough exam will help to ensure all abnormal veins are detected and treated.

 Not all treatment techniques are equal.
-The newer, less invasive techniques are generally more effective and pleasant than the older surgical procedures such as vein stripping.
-In fact, in up to 50% of cases, surgery causes “neogenesis”, or the generation of new varicose veins in the region of surgery.
-Not only do the veins grow back without any valves inside them.
+The newer, less invasive techniques are generally more effective than older surgical procedures, like vein stripping.
+In up to 50% of cases, traditional surgery can cause “neogenesis”, or the growth of new varicose veins in the same region.
+When this happens, the veins grow back without any valves inside them.
 This means that not only can varicose veins come back after treatment, but they can actually be in worse condition than the original veins.
-Although this will not be the case for all patients, some patients can develop more severe symptoms than before their surgery.
+Although this will not be the case for all patients, some patients can develop more severe symptoms than before the surgery.

-The most modern, minimally invasive techniques such as endovenous (“inside the vein”) radiofrequency and laser ablation, have been shown to be slightly more effective, with permanent closure rates around 95% over 5 years.
-These techniques rarely fail or cause “neogenesis”.
-Other techniques such as foam sclerotherapy are not as reliable with reopening rates up to 50% over two years.
+The most modern, minimally invasive techniques such as endovenous (“inside the vein”) radiofrequency and laser ablation, have been shown to be more effective.
+They have permanent closure rates of approximately 95% over 5 years.
+These techniques rarely fail and the risk of “neogenesis” is low.
+Other techniques such as foam sclerotherapy are not as reliable, with reopening rates up to 50% over two years.

-Once your vein doctor has treated your veins, you can play a part in helping prevent your varicose veins from coming back.
-Certain lifestyle factors contribute to the likelihood of developing varicose veins, such as being overweight or obese, maintaining a sedentary lifestyle, standing or sitting for many hours at a time, and smoking.
+Once you have had your veins treated by your vein doctor, you can play a part in helping prevent your varicose veins from coming back.
+Certain lifestyle factors contribute to the likelihood of developing varicose veins.
+These include being overweight, maintaining a sedentary lifestyle, standing or sitting for many hours at a time, and smoking.
 Based on your medical and family history, your vein doctor can work with you to develop strategies that work for you.
-They can create a program to help you lose weight, maintain a regular exercise programme, avoid sitting or standing for too long, and quit smoking.
-All of these efforts can go a long way toward keeping your vascular system healthy and preventing the recurrence of varicose veins.
+They can create a program to help you lose weight, maintain regular exercise, avoid sitting or standing excessively, and quit smoking.
+All of these will go a long way towards keeping your vascular system healthy and preventing the recurrence of varicose veins.

-If you have any questions, please call our office at 02 8021 2569.
-We will be happy to set up an appointment for a venous health evaluation.
+If you have any questions, please call our office at 1300 535 017.
+We will be happy to set up an appointment for you to speak to one of our doctors.